 date.
 You stream out of the

-user_events table and you need to delete data from it due to GDPR.
+user_events table, but you need to delete data from it due to GDPR.

 events.readStream .format("delta") .option("ignoreDeletes", "true") .load("/delta/user_events")